Woodburners test results

 Welcome to New Zealand's trusted, independent source of practical information.
 We provide recommendations on products and trusted businesses, exclusive deals and consumer advice.

 Choosing the right woodburner depends on your house and whether you want a wetback.
 Getting the best performance depends on the size and type of wood you burn.
-Another option may be a pellet burner.
-They’re convenient and provide low-pollution carbon-neutral heating.
-But the high cost of the pellets in some areas has slowed the take-up of these heaters.
+We explain what to look for and compare over 150 models in our product database.

 On this page

 Choosing the right woodburner depends on your house and whether you want a wetback.
 Getting the best performance depends on the size and type of wood you burn.
-Another option may be a pellet burner.
-They’re convenient and provide low-pollution carbon-neutral heating.
-But the high cost of the pellets in some areas has slowed the take-up of these heaters.
+We explain what to look for and compare over 150 models in our product database.
 Join Consumer and use our expert test results and recommendations to find the model that's right for you.

 The large amount of radiant heat produced by woodburners suits many of our houses – especially older, poorly insulated and draughty homes with high ceilings.
 A properly sized and installed woodburner can heat the whole home.